globant-ui-rosario/web-ui-bootcamp/docs/topic6.md

 ## Requirements

 1. Create a project by using the CLI of the framework selected.
-2. Think and create the layout of you application.
-That layout will be use in all the pages.
+2. Think and create the layout of your application.
+That layout will be used in all the pages.
-3. The layout must have at least a sidebar or tabs menu with a list of links to navigate between the pages.
+3. The layout must have at least a sidebar or a tabs menu with a list of links to navigate between the pages.
+Additionally, a footer and a content section.
 4. The minimun amount of pages is three.
 5. One of the pages must have the description of your idea and the other ones must showcase the result of queries.